 |July||Attached to Wright’s Brigade of Huger’s Division with the 3rd, 22nd and 48th Georgia Infantry Regiment.
 The regiment was ravaged by disease in camp.
 Huger’s Division would be taken over by Major General Richard H. Anderson on July 14.|

-The regiment was commanded by Lt.
-Colonel Charles A. Derby and brought 130 men to the field.
-It lost Captains Thomas C. Daniel, William T. King and 3 other men killed and Lt.
-Colonel Derby and 22 enlisted men wounded.
+The regiment was commanded by Lieutenant Colonel Charles A. Derby and brought 130 men to the field.
+It lost Captains Thomas C. Daniel, William T. King and 3 other men killed and Lieutenant Colonel Derby and 22 enlisted men wounded.

 |September 1||Colonel Kent resigned due to heart trouble.
 Lieutenant Colonel Derby was promoted to colonel and Lieutenant William Perry to major.|

 Colonel Derby, Captains D. L. Bozeman and John W. Purifoy and 11 other men were killed and 65 were wounded of the 113 men engaged in fighting in the Sunken Lane.
 Major William F. Perry took command of the regiment after Derby’s death.